-I started competitive swimming at 11 years old and loved it!
-I felt accomplished every time I hit a personal best.
-In my late teens, I pushed myself to become faster and more efficient.
+Once I was cleared to swim, I pushed myself to become faster and more efficient.
 I thrived on hitting personal bests and wanted to do everything that I could to help me do so.
 I ate healthy foods frequently throughout the day and I strength trained after swim practice.

 In university, I sought out a master's swim club as I desired that discipline and euphoria.
 However, this swim club was non-competitive and I needed a goal to work towards.
 So I joined the university's triathlon club as they swam at the same time as the master's team.